ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ## Conclusion

 **The Partnership**:
-- **QVS-CBOM** = The Expert Cryptographer - finds and assesses all cryptographic usage
+- **Aqua-CBOM** = The Expert Cryptographer - finds and assesses all cryptographic usage
 - **REGO** = The CI/CD Gatekeeper - enforces your organization's compliance rules in the pipeline
 - **Aqua Security** = The Multi-Layer Guard - enforces compliance across the entire container lifecycle (Image → Deploy → Runtime)